nvbogachev/homepage/content/teaching/dgt22s.md

 ## English description

 Here is the page of my course "Differential geometry and topology" (in Russian) for the 2nd year students at MIPT.
-The course is conducted online via Zoom.
+The course was conducted online via Zoom.

 ### Prerequisities
 Introduction to topology.
 Smooth surfaces.
 Smooth manifolds.
 Calculus on manifolds: differential forms, the Stokes theorem.